QAMinn2468/My-Neighborhood-p7/README.md

 Download from https://github.com/QAMinn2468/p7.
 On the command line, in the program folder, type: 'yarn install' then 'yarn start'.
 This will open a local server on your browser where you may view the project.

+To run in Production Mode type: yarn run build

 # A11y